b-jesch/media_divider/readme.md

 <b>Media files are:</b>

-- Files with extension Files ending in .MKV, .ISO, .MP4, .MPG, .MPEG, .MOV, .H264, .H265, .TS, .PDF, .FLAC, .WAV, .OGG, .MP3
+- Files with extension ending in .MKV, .ISO, .MP4, .MPG, .MPEG, .MOV, .H264, .H265, .TS, .PDF, .FLAC, .WAV, .OGG, .MP3
 - Files with filesize larger then 100MB

-I would like to point out that if you use this script incorrectly, most of the movies, audio files and pictures can be deleted and are gone forever.
+I would like to point out that if you use this script incorrectly, most of the movies, audio files and pictures would be deleted and are gone forever.

 <b>Usage (e.g. LibreElec):</b>